-Interactive poster, e-poster, video format…are we beginning to see a bit of a revolution in science posters?
-As a great way to build your notoriety and promote your research, posters can inform others of developments in your work and results you have obtained.
+Interactive poster, e-poster, video format…are we beginning to see a bit of a revolution in scientific posters?
+Posters are a great way to build your notoriety and promote your research by informing others of developments in your work and results you have obtained.
 They are used to help you reach a wider audience, including those who are not necessarily specialists in your field.
-If you are hoping to instigate a discussion with your peers, your poster should bring together various features.
+If you are hoping to instigate a discussion, either in person or online, your poster should bring together various features.
 Let’s take a look at some of them!

 A science poster is neither an article, nor a presentation document.
 It is a summary of your work.
 Hence, the challenge is double-sided: you must be both concise and imaginative.
 The time required to read your poster should be reduced as the concentration level of readers is low.
-It should make passers-by want to ask you questions and open a dialogue with the author of the study.
+It should make passers-by want to ask questions and open a dialogue with the author of the study.
 It is a writing exercise with its own codes and challenges.
 Therefore, how can you create an attractive scientific poster adapted to in-person or online events?

 Improve visual appeal

 Above all, a poster must be attractive if you hope to achieve these objectives.
 Contrary to a spoken presentation, during which the audience is relatively captivated, reading a poster is not imposed.
 Potential readers are free to roam and stop in front of any poster they choose.
 All the efforts invested in making it will have been for nothing if you can’t immediately catch their attention.

 To draw attention, you need to put some effort into the way your poster looks.
 An aesthetic poster will have a simple graphic design, be split into sections to make it easier to read and use contrasting colours.
 A good poster can be read without effort from a distance of around 1.5 metres away in-person or 50 cm online.
 It will also have as little text as possible and use 2 to 3 good illustrations, which speak for themselves.